About this disease

 It took a long time for someone to put all of my symptoms together, despite my family history of hATTR amyloidosis.

-Lane, living with the polyneuropathy of hereditary transthyretin-mediated amyloidosis (ATTR) and taking TEGSEDI®
+Quote taken from an actual patient living with the polyneuropathy of hereditary transthyretin-mediated amyloidosis (ATTR) and taking TEGSEDI®

 What is the polyneuropathy of hereditary ATTR amyloidosis?